By 1859, the railroad reached Cedar Rapids. This particular line spurred significant growth in the towns it connected.

 Union Pacific sought the line to connect Chicago to the West Coast.
 Currently, Union Pacific operates this route and sends approximately 100 trains per day over it.

-The route between Clinton and Boone is now known as the Boone Subdivision, and is one of the most important rail lines in the United States.
+The route between Clinton and Boone is now known as the Clinton Subdivision, and is one of the most important rail lines in the United States.

 This bridge is the middle crossing of the Mississippi River at Clinton.